 The 2019 Galveston Fishing Rodeo runs from September 27 at 6:30 p.m. to October 31 at 5:00 p.m in the Galveston Yacht Basin.
-With inshore & offshore divisions and over $10,000 in winnings and prizes, there’s something for everyone in this inaugural tournament that’s open to private boats as well as guided anglers.
+With inshore & offshore divisions and over $10,000 in winnings and prizes, there’s something for everyone in the second year of this popular tournament that’s open to private boats as well as guided anglers.

 The entry fee for the Galveston Fishing Rodeo open angler (boat or shore fishing) is $30, while the guided division fee is $100.
 Weigh-ins happen at the Galveston Yacht Basin Bait & Tackle on North Holiday Drive.